openstack/tacker/doc/source/contributor/monitor-api.rst

 ::

-  vdu1:
+  VDU1:
+    properties:
+      ...
       monitoring_policy:
-      ping:
+        name: ping
         actions:
           failure: respawn

 In this example, we have an event called 'failure'.
 So whenever monitor_call returns 'failure' tacker will respawn the VNF.